UWCS/C_Course-The_Cequel/Session2.md

 ![Image showcasing syntax of pointers in C](images/PointerDeclarationSyntax.PNG)

-Of course, you can opt to just *declare* the pointer and not give it a value but this will lead to undefined behaviour.
+Of course, you can just *declare* the pointer and not give it a value but this will lead to undefined behaviour.

 Interestingly, the position of the **\*** doesn't matter as long as it's between the type and the name of the pointer.
 All of the following are valid pointer declarations:
 ```c